DylanTaylor1/GTNH-Stocking/README.md

 ![Computer Components](media/Comp_Components.png?)

 Lastly, you will need adapters to connect the level-maintainers and buffer chest to your computer.
-How many depends on how many level-maintainers you want to connect (see below).
+How many depends on how many level-maintainers you want (see below).

 # Building
 1. Place the computer case down and power it using any GT cable.
 Place the keyboard on top and the screen behind it.
 The screen will need to be connected with a single cable in the back.